 While the probability of a dam or levee failure is low, a worst-case scenario would be a hurricane or tropical storm that would stall over Fort Bend County, causing a dam or levee to breach and impacting areas that are supposed to be protected.
-If a dam or levee failure were to occur, properties protected by the structures could see standing water and minor injuries, but loss of life is not expected.
+Overall, if all three dams failed, 246,613 people (30% of total population) in Fort Bend County would be impacted.
+If all 12 levees breached, 214,985 people (26% of total population) in Fort Bend County would be impacted.
+Details regarding the amount and depth of water in the event of a failure or breach was not available at the time of the HMP update.